Electron: Characterization

-Electrons play an essential role in numerous physical phenomena, such as electricity, magnetism, chemistry, and thermal conductivity; they also participate in gravitational, electromagnetic, and weak interactions.
+The concept of electrons is essential to explain physical phenomena, such as electricity, magnetism, chemistry, and thermal conductivity; they are subject to the forces of gravity, electromagnetism, and the weak interaction.
 Since an electron has charge, it has a surrounding electric field; if that electron is moving relative to an observer, the observer will observe it to generate a magnetic field.
 Electromagnetic fields produced from other sources will affect the motion of an electron according to the Lorentz force law.
 Electrons radiate or absorb energy in the form of photons when they are accelerated.

 Laboratory instruments are capable of trapping individual electrons as well as electron plasma by the use of electromagnetic fields.
 Special telescopes can detect electron plasma in outer space.
 Electrons are involved in many applications, such as tribology or frictional charging, electrolysis, electrochemistry, battery technologies, electronics, welding, cathode-ray tubes, photoelectricity, photovoltaic solar panels, electron microscopes, radiation therapy, lasers, gaseous ionization detectors, and particle accelerators.

 Interactions involving electrons with other subatomic particles are of interest in fields such as chemistry and nuclear physics.
-The Coulomb force interaction between the positive protons within atomic nuclei and the negative electrons without allows the composition of the two known as atoms.
-Ionization or differences in the proportions of negative electrons versus positive nuclei changes the binding energy of an atomic system.
-The exchange or sharing of the electrons between two or more atoms is the main cause of chemical bonding.
-In 1838, British natural philosopher Richard Laming first hypothesized the concept of an indivisible quantity of electric charge to explain the chemical properties of atoms.
-Irish physicist George Johnstone Stoney named this charge 'electron' in 1891, and J. J. Thomson and his team of British physicists identified it as a particle in 1897 during the cathode-ray tube experiment.
-Electrons can also participate in nuclear reactions, such as nucleosynthesis in stars, where they are known as beta particles.
+Atoms are composed of positive protons within atomic nuclei and the negative electrons without, held together by Coulomb force interaction.
+Ionization state (differences in the proportions of negative electrons versus positive nuclei) or sharing of the electrons between two or more atoms are the main causes of chemical bonding.

+Electrons participate in nuclear reactions, such as nucleosynthesis in stars, where they are known as beta particles.
 Electrons can be created through beta decay of radioactive isotopes and in high-energy collisions, for instance, when cosmic rays enter the atmosphere.
 The antiparticle of the electron is called the positron; it is identical to the electron, except that it carries electrical charge of the opposite sign.
 When an electron collides with a positron, both particles can be annihilated, producing gamma ray photons.

 History

 Discovery of effect of electric force

 The ancient Greeks noticed that amber attracted small objects when rubbed with fur.
 Along with lightning, this phenomenon is one of humanity's earliest recorded experiences with electricity.
-In his 1600 treatise De Magnete, the English scientist William Gilbert coined the New Latin term electrica, to refer to those substances with property similar to that of amber which attract smaller objects after being rubbed.
+In his 1600 treatise De Magnete, the English scientist William Gilbert coined the Neo-Latin term electrica, to refer to those substances with property similar to that of amber which attract small objects after being rubbed.
 Both electric and electricity are derived from the Latin ēlectrum (also the root of the alloy of the same name), which came from the Greek word for amber, ἤλεκτρον (ēlektron).